What is Kefir

 A much more powerful version of yoghurt, kefir contains 35-50 strains of live probiotic bacteria and yeasts which are extremely beneficial for our gut health and immune system.
 As a comparison, yoghurt usually contains 1 to 4 strains.

-Kefir, being made from milk, is also highly nutritious with various essential vitamins and minerals.
+Kefir is made by fermenting pure milk, so it is highly nutritious with protein plus various essential vitamins and minerals.
 It is easily digested as the bacteria and yeasts have partially broken down the milk protein and consumed most of the lactose.
 The enzymes produced by the kefir microbes also help the body to absorb more nutrients.

 A cup of kefir contains 8 grams of protein and around 20% of the recommended daily allowance for calcium and phosphorus.
 It also contains plenty of Vitamin A, B, D, K (necessary for calcium absorption), potassium, magnesium and folic acid, as well as amino acids that help the body with healing and maintenance.

 Unique to kefir is a gel-like polysaccharide called kefiran, which surrounds kefir grains with a slimy texture and makes kefir milk thick.
-Like other polysaccharides found in plants and fiber, kefiran has been shown to exhibit certain medicinal qualities.
+Like other polysaccharides found in plants and fiber, kefiran has certain medicinal qualities and is thought to be one of the reasons for kefir's highly effectiveness probiotics.

 Benefits of Kefir